AKEckhardt/AKEckhardt.github.io/_pages/akegroup/KristinWulff.md

 Kristin studied chemistry at the Ruhr-University Bochum and received her BSc in SS2023 in the group of
 <a href="https://www.gessnerlab.ruhr-uni-bochum.de/">Prof. Dr. Däschlein-Gessner</a>.
 During her Bachelor studies Kristin worked on the synthesis of phosphorus compounds under inert conditions.
 In October 2023 she started her master studies at the Ruhr-University Bochum and joined the Eckhardt-lab.
-In September 2025 she finished her Master Thesis within the Group and started her PhD in November 2025.
+In September 2025 she finished her Master Thesis within the Group.
+In November she started her PhD in a joint project with <a href="https://www.uni-muenster.de/Chemie.ac/forschung/ak_szych/welcome/index.html">Szych group</a> in Münster.
 </p>